avigad/mathematics_in_lean_source/source/sets_functions_and_relations.rst

 by double-clicking or right-clicking on them in VS Code, or using the commands ``#print left_inverse`` and ``#print right_inverse``.
 Then try to prove the two theorems.
-It is tricky!
+They are tricky!
-It helps to have a careful pen-and-paper proof before you start hacking through the details.
+It helps to do the proofs on paper before you start hacking through the details.
 You should be able to prove each of them with about a half-dozen short lines.
 If you are looking for an extra challenge, try to condense each proof to a single-line proof term.

 .. code-block:: lean